 - Honors Projects: The student must complete TWO Honors Projects before graduating.
 An Honors Project can be research, creative work, an original experiment or field work.
 It is completed in a course you are taking with the help of a faculty mentor.
 At the end of the semester, the student produces a 10-15-page paper; also required are a class presentation and attendance at the Honors Poster Session.
-An Honors-only class (such as Honors English Composition I or Honors Introduction to Business) may be substituted for an Honors Project.
+An Honors-only class (such as Honors English Composition I or Honors Statistics) may be substituted for an Honors Project.

 - Honors Community Service Learning Project (PDF 21.7KB): The student must participate in a community service learning activity.
 There are several opportunities available on campus: events sponsored by the Honors Experience program, meaningful service learning activities completed in classes, or this requirement may be completed through volunteer/service work you do off campus (with permission of the Honors Coordinator).
 A written reflection of the activity must be submitted to the Honors Coordinator.